-This system is adopted by most of the countries worldwide and also uses ISO standard scanners to read these microchips.
+This system is adopted by most countries worldwide and also uses ISO standard scanners to read these microchips.

 If a lost pet is wearing a collar or tag with some information to contact the pet owner, the reunion process will be quick.
 But if a collar and tag are removed or lost, that case, a pet microchip is the only way to find a pet owner.

-Also, the person who finds your pet might be do not know about the pet microchip, and the collar with a tag is the only way of your pet’s safe return.
+Also, the person who finds your pet might be doing not know about the pet microchip, and the collar with a tag is the only way for your pet’s safe return.
 So, it is better to use microchips along with other pet identification systems such as collars and tags, all these measures will increase the chances of your pet finding its way back home safely.